Sergix/arm-microprocessor-simulator/README.md

 #### Debugging Controls

 Once a binary is loaded, you can use the **Run** button in the toolbar to begin executing the application.
 The binary will run on a separate thread and continue until:
-1. A HLT (0x0) instruction is reached
+1. A HLT (0x0) instruction or HLT SWI instruction is reached
 2. The **Stop** button is pressed
 3. A breakpoint is hit